Cedar Orthopaedic Surgery Center

 - Your numbness, tingling or pain has not gone away or improved after six months of non-surgical treatment.

-- It is becoming steadily more difficult grasp, grip, or pinch objects the way you have in the past because of the weakening of your hand and wrist muscles, often leading to clumsiness and frequent dropping of objects.
+- It is becoming steadily more difficult to grasp, grip, or pinch objects the way you have in the past because of the weakening of your hand and wrist muscles, often leading to clumsiness and frequent dropping of objects.

 - Symptoms that are routinely interfering with your sleep.